glehmann/yage/README.md

 If you think this looks a lot like [SOPS](https://getsops.io/), you're right!
 This is basically what SOPS is doing, but we some key differences:
-* `yage` doesn't include any extra data in the encrypted file, in particular no `mac` field.
-This allow the encrypted file to be modified by someone that only has the public key, while still preserving the encrypted values.
+* `yage` doesn't include any metadata in the encrypted file, in particular no [MAC](https://en.wikipedia.org/wiki/Message_authentication_code).
 * `yage` is focused on age encryption, and include everything required in a single binary.

-* `yage` arguments and options are designed to be easy to use in a CI/CD pipeline, in a shell script, in a git hook or interactively.
+The lack of MAC, while it could be seen as a missed opportunity to add some security, actually allows some interesting use cases:
+  * the encrypted file can modified by someone that only has the public key, while still preserving the encrypted values.
+  * the encrypted file can modified by multiple persons and merged in a version control system without having to decrypt it first.
+  * the encrypted file only contains the original keys and the encrypted values, so it can be used to verify that it is usable for a specific task without having to decrypt it or remove the metadata.

 ## Installation